apple/GCGC/src/notebooks/README.md

 - column_after : the column in the gc_event_dataframe to find the heapsize after gc run
 - percentile : if a percentile is provided, and an interval_seconds, then the passed percentile for allocation rate is plotted for each of the intervals.
 - line_graph

+---

+### Known edge cases:

+Note: The following edge cases are known and not handled automatically:

+1) Shenandoah has two phases reporting Heap allocation: Does not imply twice the GC runs.
+2) ZGC in JDK16 Puts information in safepoints, does not AUTOMATICALLY print these in log analysis as it currently stands.
+These safepoints have comparable metrics to pause times, but ZGC does not report them in the same fashion, so manual manipulation is needed.
+3) ZGC bytes reclaimed calculation (This may extend to Shenandoah) may be negative, if the rate of allocation exceeds the rate of gc collection.
+Information is correctly provided in logs, not properly analyzed here.
+4) Trying to plot a graph declared in another cell does not show up inline in Jupyter notebooks
+5) Using column_timing = "DateTime" in any function that requires as an "interval_duration" breaks the tool's analysis features, since DateTime represents each day with about 0.25 float value percision, not the expected unit of seconds.